AL333Z/ReactiveApplication/towards_reactive_mobile_application_development/android.md

 - a `Fragment`, named `MainActivityFragment`, that is contained in the `MainActivity`
 - a RecyclerView.Adapter, named `WordListAdapter`, that is necessary to implement a list view in Android

-The `MainActivity` only job is to instatiate a `MainActivityFragment`, so its code is omitted.
+The `MainActivity`'s only job is to instatiate a `MainActivityFragment`, so its code is omitted.

 ```java
 public class MainActivityFragment extends Fragment {